axibase/axibase-collector-docs/jobs/jmx.md

 To verify connectivity with the remote host, click **Test** or **Viewer**.

-Add hostname to the `/etc/hosts` file directory on theCollectormachine in case of `UnknownHostException`.
+Add hostname to the `/etc/hosts` file directory on the Collector machine in case of `UnknownHostException`.

 ```java
 Failed to retrieve RMIServer stub: javax.naming.ConfigurationException [Root exception is java.rmi.UnknownHostException: Unknown host: NURSWGVML011; nested exception is: java.net.UnknownHostException: NURSWGVML011]